dwachss/bililiteRange/docs/index.md

 text of the entire element.

 ### `bounds(b: array)`
 Sets the bounds of the current range to the `b`.
-Does not throw an error for limits out of bounds, just silently limits it.
+Does not throw an error for limits out of bounds, just silently limits them.

+### `bounds(r: bililiteRange)`
+Sets the bounds of the current range to those of `r`.

 ### `bounds(s: string)`
 Looks for a function `bililiteRange[s]` that is called with `this` set to the current `bililiteRange`, and sets the bounds.